 As discussed in the newly-diagnosed section on early metastasis to pelvic lymph nodes, modern radiation (IMRT) has become much more effective and far less toxic.
 Men with hormone refractory disease may benefit from radiation to the pelvic lymph nodes if suspicions are high that disease may be confined to that region of the body.

-Unpublished data released in December 2013 in the Wall St. Journal indicate that early initiation of chemotherapy using Taxotere increases longevity.
+Recent research indicates that men with bone metastases who have never had Lupron have improved survival with the early initiation of Taxotere .
 Additional agents used for men with bone metastasis are Zometa, Xgeva and Xofigo.
 Beam radiation to a limited number of bone metastases may be beneficial for some men.

 Pain Management & Radiation

 With some exceptions, most bone metastases tend to be painless.
 Spot radiation controls pain very effectively.
 However, radiation to bone should be used judiciously because radiation permanently kills bone marrow.
 Radiation is occasionally recommended to prevent future bone fractures.
 However, bone fractures from prostate cancer are uncommon.
 For this reason, undergoing bone radiation simply to prevent a fracture is rarely necessary.
 Xofigo, an injectable form of radiation, can be effective in reducing pain and seems to have only mild or moderate effects on the marrow.

 Metastatic disease is monitored with scans.
 Radioactive technetium bone scans have been the standard bone scanning method for years.
 More recently, Fluoride PET bone scans have demonstrated better accuracy.
 MRI is another accurate scanning technique for evaluating bone.
 Since many prostate cancer metastases occur in the pelvis or spine, MRI of these areas may pick up metastatic disease when all the other methods are read as clear.